The Threat of Beef Heifer Mastitis

 Regularly check livestock for ticks in key areas such as the head, ears, brisket, trailhead, udder, and between the legs.
 Report any findings to the local health department or state animal health official for further guidance and monitoring.
 Be vigilant for symptoms indicating tick-borne illnesses, such as high fever and weakness, and seek veterinary care promptly if observed.
 Additionally, maintain pasture hygiene by cutting down brush or weedy areas, reducing tick habitat, and minimizing exposure risk for livestock.

 For effective tick control, use a product like Prolate/Lintox-HD™ Insecticide.
-Able to be used as a pour-on, mist spray, or in a backrubber, its synergized formulation provides effective treatment of ticks.
+Able to be of use as a pour-on, mist spray, or in a backrubber, its synergized formulation provides effective treatment of ticks.

 Lice